SimBench: Benchmarking the Ability of Large Language Models to Simulate Human Behaviors: Creating SimBench

 \subsection{Unifying \textsc{SimBench} Dataset Formats}

-A core contribution of \textsc{SimBench} is the harmonization of 20 heterogeneous datasets into a standardized format.
-This process ensures that LLM performance can be compared rigorously across diverse tasks and populations.
+A core contribution of \textsc{SimBench} is the harmonization of 20 heterogeneous datasets into one standardized format.
+This process ensures that LLM simulation ability can be compared rigorously across diverse tasks and populations.

-\textbf{Question Normalization:} We standardize all items into a multiple-choice format.
-For datasets with continuous scales (e.g., Likert scales), we map responses to discrete bins.
-We further ensure consistency by collapsing answer options where appropriate, limiting the maximum to 26 choices (though typically fewer than 10), and using the official English-language versions of all questions.\footnote{We note that simulation ability may plausibly be correlated with prompt language, and encourage future work in this direction.}
+\textbf{Question Normalization:} We standardize all items into a multiple-choice format, making minimal edits that primarily consist of mapping existing discrete options to standardized letter keys, each corresponding to a single token, to enable clean extraction of per-option probabilities from base models while preserving the original experimental structure.
+For the few datasets with continuous scales (Jester), we map responses to discrete bins.
+We further ensure consistency by collapsing answer options where appropriate, limiting the maximum to 26 choices (though typically fewer than 10), and using the official English-language versions of all questions.\footnote{We note that simulation ability may plausibly be correlated with prompt language, and encourage future work in this direction.} This is a deliberate choice to standardize the evaluation and avoid confounding simulation ability with multilingual performance capabilities, ensuring that differences in scores reflect simulation fidelity rather than translation quality, even for datasets originally collected in local languages.

 \textbf{Response Aggregation:} To evaluate group-level simulation, we standardize all data into group-level probability distributions.
 For the majority of our datasets, which provide raw individual-level responses, we create these distributions by aggregating the data ourselves.
-Post-stratification weights are applied whenever applicable (e.g. ESS).
-For the few datasets that are already provided in an aggregated format (e.g., GlobalOpinionQA), we process and normalize their existing statistics to conform to our benchmark's schema.
+Post-stratification weights are applied whenever applicable (e.g., ESS).
+For the few datasets that are already provided in an aggregated format (e.g., GlobalOpinionQA), we process and normalize their existing statistics to conform to the \textsc{SimBench} schema.